jisnoo123/jisnoo123/README.md

 I am an intellectual explorer in my discipline.

-I'm greatly interested in Reinforcement Learning.
+I'm interested in C and Compilers!

 <!---
 jisnoo123/jisnoo123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.